What is amillennialism?

-Where as postmillennialism holds that the 1,000-year millennium will begin by means of the Church preaching the gospel, and premillennialsim holds that the 1,000-year millennium will begin after the rapture and the seven-year tribulation, amillennialism believe the 1,000-year millennium began with Jesus Christ’s first coming and will continue until his Second Coming.
+Where as postmillennialism holds that the 1,000-year millennium will begin by means of the Church preaching the gospel, and premillennialsim holds that the 1,000-year millennium will begin after the rapture and the seven-year tribulation, amillennialism believe the 1,000-year millennium began with the first coming of Jesus Christ and will continue until his Second Coming.
 Scroll down to see the timeline explaining amillennialism.

 Timeline for amillennialism viewpoint